kaiaai/install/micro-ros-agent_humble-desktop/README.md

 Micro-ROS agent launch command:\
 `ros2 run micro_ros_agent micro_ros_agent udp4 -p 8888`

+Docker command to open an extra bash terminal:
+`docker exec -it micro-ros-agent-desktop bash`

 When running in Docker for Windows, use [XLaunch](https://sourceforge.net/projects/xming/) to display GUI from the container (rviz, etc.) When launching XLaunch, set its display number to zero.